We have specialist members of staff who run extra-curricular sessions in various rooms. All extra-curricular sessions are included in the fees.

 Each lesson includes activities to improve gross motor skills.
 Children need control over their gross motor skills in order to write.
-Research suggests that good gross motor skills benefits developing good handwriting skills, scissor control, learning to read as well as well as listening to the teacher and following instructions.
-Gross motor skills in a Sounds Right Phonics Class is carried out via high energy action song and using resources such as pom-poms and dance rings.
+Research suggests that good gross motor skills benefits developing good handwriting skills, scissor control, learning to read as well as listening to the teacher and following instructions.
+Gross motor skills in a Phonics with Reg Class is carried out via high energy action song and using resources such as pom-poms and dance rings.

 Oral blending and Segmenting

-This is an essential early phonics skills which is paramount to learning to read (blending) and spell (segmenting).
-Sounds Right Phonics Classes teach children to become proficient in putting sounds together and breaking them up orally so that they are ready and confident to read when they get to school.
-Although our intention is to equip your child with early phonics skills many parents comments that their children are able to read simple words before starting school as a result of our classes.
+This is an essential early phonics skill which is paramount to learning to read (blending) and spell (segmenting).
+Phonics with Reg Classes teach children to become proficient in putting sounds together and breaking them up orally so that they are ready and confident to read when they get to school.
+Although our intention is to equip your child with early phonics skills many parents comment that their children are able to read simple words before starting school as a result of our classes.

 Fine Motor Skills

 Fine Motor Skills are essential for writing.
 These are the co-ordination of hands and finger with the eyes.
-Fine Motor Skills in Sounds Right Phonics Classes are improved using playdough and everyone is invited to the dough disco where fingers strength is built by manipulating dough complete with music and disco lights!”
+Fine Motor Skills in Phonics with Reg Classes are improved using playdough and everyone is invited to the dough disco where fingers strength is built by manipulating dough complete with music and disco lights!”